InnoDB transaction processing,

 InnoDBmust flush the log to disk at each transaction commit if that transaction made modifications to the database.
 When each change is followed by a commit (as with the default autocommit setting), the I/O throughput of the storage device puts a cap on the number of potential operations per second.

 Avoid performing rollbacks after inserting, updating, or deleting huge numbers of rows.
 If a big transaction is slowing down server performance, rolling it back can make the problem worse, potentially taking several times as long to perform as the original data change operations.
 Killing the database process does not help, because the rollback starts again on server startup.

 To minimize the chance of this issue occurring:

 Increase the size of the buffer pool so that all the data change changes can be cached rather than immediately written to disk.

 innodb_change_buffering=allso that update and delete operations are buffered in addition to inserts.

 COMMITstatements periodically during the big data change operation, possibly breaking a single delete or update into multiple statements that operate on smaller numbers of rows.

 To get rid of a runaway rollback once it occurs, increase the buffer pool so that the rollback becomes CPU-bound and runs fast, or kill the server and restart with

 innodb_force_recovery=3, as explained in Section 14.21.2, “InnoDB Recovery”.

-This issue is expected to be less prominent in MySQL 5.5 and up, or in MySQL 5.1 with the InnoDB Plugin, because the default setting
+This issue is expected to be infrequent with the default setting

 innodb_change_buffering=all, which allows update and delete operations to be cached in memory, making them faster to perform in the first place, and also faster to roll back if needed.
 Make sure to use this parameter setting on servers that process long-running transactions with many inserts, updates, or deletes.